15 Great Grad Programs That Offer Free Tuition

 New York, New York

 The New York University (NYU) Grossman School of Medicine also offers tuition-free medical education.
-For the 2024-2025 academic year, the full-tuition coverage is worth $64,250 per year.
-The full-tuition scholarship also includes coverage for the $5,781 per year student health insurance.
+This is a need-based, debt-free scholarship opportunity.
+For the 2024-2025 academic year, the full tuition coverage is worth $64,250 per year.
+The full-tuition scholarship also includes coverage for the $6,378 per year student health insurance.

 In total, students receive scholarships up to $280,124 during their four-year medical education.
 This translates to more accessibility to students from low-income households.